makrai/notes/antoun20-araBERT.md

 * Arabic word2vec was first attempted by (Soliman+ 2017), it was then followed by a Fasttext model (Bojanowski+ 2017) trained on wikipedia data, showing
-* dialectal variations in Arabic: Abu Farha and Magdy, (2019) provided the largest Arabic word embeddings trained on 250M tweets.
+* dialectal variations in Arabic: Abu Farha and Magdy, (2019) provided the largest Arabic word embeddings trained on 250M tweets

 ## 2.3.
 Contextualized Representations for Arabic

 * Walking in the footsteps of English language understanding models, same
   * hULMonA (ElJundi+ 2019) using the ULMfit structure.
 Google then released a

-# 3 AraBERT methodology that was used to develop A RA BERT
+# 3 AraBERT methodology that was used to develop AraBERT

-* We [ introduced ] preprocessing prior to the model’s pre-training, in order to better fit the Arabic language.
+* preprocessing prior to the model’s pre-training, in order to better fit Arab

 ## 3.1 pre-training setup

 * Masked Language Modeling (MLM) task by adding whole-word masking;
   * 15% of the N input tokens were selected for replacement.
-Those tokens are replaced 80% of the times with the [MASK] token, 10% with a random token, and 10% with the original token.
+Those tokens are replaced 80% of the times with the [MASK] token, 10% with a random token, and 10% with the original token
   * Whole-word masking improves the pre-training task by forcing the model to predict the whole word instead of getting hints from parts of the word.
 We
 * Next Sentence Prediction (NSP) task that helps the model understand the rel
-  * can be useful for many language understanding tasks such as Question Answering.
+  * can be useful for many language understanding tasks such as Question Answer

 ## 3.2 pre-training dataset that we used to pre-train A RA BERT

 * complex concatenative system of Arabic (Al-Sallab+ 2017).
 For
   * e.g. the definite article “Al” is always prefixed to the word
-* To avoid this issue, we segmented the words using Farasa (Abdelali+ 2016) into stems, prefixes and sufsuf fixes.
+* To avoid this issue, we segmented the words using Farasa (Abdelali+ 2016) into stems, prefixes and sufsuf fixes
   * Farasa: approach is based on SVM-rank using linear kernels.
-We measure the order of magnitude faster.
+We measure the order of magnitude faster
-  For instance, “Alloga” becomes Al+ log +a”.
+  For instance, “Alloga” becomes Al+ log +a”
-  Then, we trained the SentencePiece (Kudo, 2018), in unigram mode, on the segmented pre-training dataset to produce a vocabulary of ∼60K tokens.
+  Then, we trained the SentencePiece (Kudo, 2018), in unigram mode, on the segmented pre-training dataset to produce a vocabulary of ∼60K tokens
 * To evaluate the impact of the proposed tokenization, we also trained SentencePiece on non-segmented text to create a second version of A RA BERT (AraBERTv0.1) that does not require any segmentation.
-The final size of vo- cabulary was 64k tokens, which included nearly 4K unused tokens to allow further pre-training, if needed.
+The final size of vo- cabulary was 64k tokens, which included nearly 4K unused tokens to allow further pre-training, if needed

 ## 3.3 Arabic-specific preprocessing

-## 3.4 fine-tuning process.
+## 3.4 fine-tuning process

 # 4 downstream tasks and benchmark datasets that are used for evaluation